Check your local area’s network coverage for the UK’s main mobile networks.

 There are four major mobile networks: EE's, O2, Three and Vodafone.
 Each one maintains its own infrastructure, which other mobile phone operators rent and use to provide their own 3G, 4G and 5G services.
 Companies that use a network run by another mobile operator are called Mobile Virtual Network Operators, or MVNOs.

 So, even if you’re with a MVNO, you’ll be using infrastructure that belongs to the most-trusted, household-name providers.

 What types of coverage are there?

 You’ve likely heard of 3G, 4G and, more recently, 5G.
 And if you’re using a mobile phone, you’re going to be using one of these connections.

 Each generation of wireless mobile tech is a step-up from its predecessor, but what are the main differences?

-- 5G – the latest generation of wireless mobile tech, 5G is also the fastest and most reliable connection.
-Average download speeds are around the 100Mbps mark, although theoretically it can reach top speeds of 1000Mbps.
-However, it’s not as common as 4G; it’s still being rolled out across the country, and only the more recent devices are 5G-ready
+The latest generation of wireless mobile tech, 5G is also the fastest and most reliable connection.
+Average download speeds are around the 100Mbps mark, although theoretically it can reach top speeds of 1,000Mbps.

 Who provides the best network coverage?